openharmony/docs/en/application-dev/reference/errorcodes/errorcode-hiappevent.md

 **Possible Causes**

-The specified event parameter name does not comply with the following rules:
+The specified event name does not comply with the following rules:

-- The event parameter name contains only digits, lowercase letters, and underscores (\_).
+- An event name contains only digits, letters, and underscores (_).
-- The event parameter name starts with a lowercase letter and does not end with an underscore (\_).
+- An event name starts with a letter or dollar sign ($) and does not end with an underscore (_).
-- The event parameter name is not empty and contains a maximum of 16 characters.
+- An event parameter name is not empty and contains a maximum of 16 characters.

 **Solution**